-The root canal is the space within the root of a tooth.
+The root canal is the area within the root of a tooth.
 It’s made up of the dental pulp chamber (which contains blood vessels, nerves, and connective tissue) and the root canal (a narrow passageway that runs from the pulp chamber down to the tip of the root).

 How Do I Know If I Need a Root Canal?

 If you have a toothache, you should see a dentist as soon as possible.
 Only a trained dentist can determine whether you need a root canal or another dental treatment.
-However, there are some signs that may indicate you need endodontic therapy:

 - Severe tooth pain when chewing or when pressure is applied to a tooth